 Busbars: Overcoming Overcurrent at Copper Joints

-In the fast-growing new energy sector, from EVs to energy storage systems, busbars are the critical pathways for power transmission.
+In the fast-growing new energy sector, from EVs to energy storage systems, electrical busbars are the critical pathways for power transmission.
 Among them, copper busbars are widely used for their excellent conductivity and mechanical strength.
 However, overcurrent at the joint interfaces remains a hidden risk that threatens system safety and efficiency.

 1. Overcurrent at Copper Joints: A Critical Weak Point